Ab0213ab/ContentManager/readme.md

 ## Application Description

-This is a small, but growing web application designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
+This is a small, but fully functional web application designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
 The application demonstrates many advanced enterprise development techniques including, but not limited to:
 <ul>